About the

 years in WOMAD (World Organisation of Music & Dance, founded by

-renowned guitar player Mr. Peter Gabriel) by collaborating with such
+renowned singer, song writer, and producer Mr. Peter Gabriel) by

-distinguished artistes such as Paul Horn (Flautist), Mr. David Cosby
+distinguished artistes such as Paul Horn (Flautist), Mr. David Crosby

-(of Crosby, Still, Nash & Young famed) etc. Subhen has also created
+(of Crosby, Stills, Nash & Young fame) etc. Subhen has also created

-the only of its kind from the easter part of India.
+the only one of its kind from the eastern part of India.

 His recent collaboration with renowned percussionist, SIVAMANI, has